NextronSystems/thor-manual/core/flags.rst

            Perform a detailed analysis of the MFT on the system drive.

-           This flag is only supported on Windows and requires the system drive to be NTFS formatted.
+           This flag only affects Windows systems and requires the system drive to be NTFS formatted.

            Alias:
              --mft